aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/msolineformathelper/_index.md

 ### getWeight() {#getWeight--}

+<b>@deprecated.</b> Please use the 'weight' property instead.
 Returns or sets the weight of the line ,in units of pt.

 ```javascript
 getWeight() : number;